gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 *(trans.
 Justin O'Brien — Vintage)*
 *— read the full essay, not just the famous lines*

 *Seneca — Letters to Lucilius (c.
 65 CE)*
 *(trans.
 Robin Campbell — Penguin Classics)*
 *— Letters I, III, and LXXVII especially*

 *Seneca — On the Shortness of Life*
 *(trans.
 C.D.N.
 Costa — Penguin Classics)*
-*— the most concentrated version of Seneca's argument*

-*For context:*

 *Matthew Sharpe — Camus, Philosophe (2015)*
-*— the best scholarly treatment of Camus as philosopher*

-*Miriam Griffin — Seneca: A Philosopher in Politics (1976)* *— essential biographical and philosophical context*
+*Miriam Griffin — Seneca: A Philosopher in Politics (1976)*